donedonedone278/AnthroCharactersContinued/README.md

 ### Troubleshooting
 We **strongly** recommend validating your steam Stardew files if you have any issues: https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB

+If that doesn't work, make sure this is the only copy of AnthroCharactersContinued you have installed.
+The old folder name may be AnthroCharacters or ACC.

 ## Authors
 - Gaveliere a.k.a.
 Gavelly (Twitter: @Gavelly)